open-life-science/internships/guidance/grading-criteria-2021.md

 ## Mentorship

 Does the applicant have evidence of potential mentorship skills?
-This criterion is not required in order to be a successful applicant, but it may help us decide in the case of multiple well-qualified applicants, as we value interns and students who are able to return to our community and help to teach others in the longer term.
+This criterion is not required in order to be a successful applicant, but it may help us decide in the case of multiple well-qualified applicants, as we value interns and contributors who are able to return to our community and help to teach others in the longer term.

 # How the ranking process works